For Serious Students of Watergate

 Jaworski, Leon.
 The Right and the Power, The Prosecutions of Watergate.
 New York: Reader’s Digest Press, 1977).
 Jaworski replaced Cox as Special Prosecutor.
 One suspects the revealing memos in his confidential Watergate file, which surfaced after being kept hidden for over forty years, were actually prepared in anticipation of writing this book.

 Ervin Jr, Sam.
 The Whole Truth, The Watergate Conspiracy.
 (New York: Random House, 1980).
-Ervin chaired the Senate Watergate Committee, which bore his name, but was 84 when this book was published.
+Ervin was the folksy chair of the Senate Watergate Committee, which bore his name, but was 84 when this book was published.
 One can question whether he did much of its actual drafting.

 Brian Lapping Associates.
 Watergate.
 Volume One: A Third-Rate Burglary; Volume Two: The Conspiracy Crumbles; Volume Three: The Fall of a President.
 Video series aired on The Discovery Channel and BBC (1994).
+Video series aired on The Discovery Channel and BBC (1994).
 Their interview of Dean’s lawyer, Charles Shaffer, reveals his brilliant tactics in preparing his client for the Ervin Committee hearings.

 Merrill, William H. Watergate Prosecutor.
 (East Lansing: Michigan State University Press, 2008).
 The author headed the Plumbers Task Force.
 This slim volume, published posthumously, gushes with patriotic observations but also contains a whole series of admissions against interest that show how due process was denied in Ehrlichman’s separate prosecution in the Plumbers trial.